About Communities that Work

-Give us a Chance is leading a sector wide campaign, called Communities that Work.
+Give us a Chance is leading a housing sector wide campaign, called Communities that Work.

-> The campaign, which is being supported by 24Housing, will be seeking to raise awareness for the work that Housing Associations do to help people into work.
+The campaign, which is being supported by 24Housing, seeks to raise awareness for the work that the social housing sector does to help people into employment.

-> Recent research commissioned by Give us a Chance, led by the IPPR (2018) shows that unemployment amongst social housing tenants is far higher than the national average, and far outstrips any other UK tenancy breakdown:
+Recent research commissioned by Give us a Chance, led by the IPPR (2018) shows that unemployment amongst social housing tenants is far higher than the national average, and far outstrips any other UK tenancy breakdown:

-> - Only four in 10 housing association tenants are in full-time work
+- Only four in 10 social housing tenants are in full-time work

-> - Unemployment is twice the national average and economic inactivity is three times higher
+- Unemployment is twice the national average and economic inactivity is three times higher

-> - One in three struggle to pay their rent and more than half rely on housing benefit
+- One in three tenancies struggle to pay their rent, and more than half of all tenancies rely on housing benefit

-> Importantly, the UK’s social housing sector is one of the largest investors in tackling unemployment in the social housing sector.
-Housing associations invest around £70m a year in employment and training support programmes – £60m of this is housing associations’ own funding.
+The UK’s social housing sector is one of the largest investors in tackling unemployment in the social housing sector.
+Housing associations alone invest around £70m a year in employment and training support programmes – £60m of this is from their own funding.

-> But the sector fails to get the recognition we deserve.
+But the social housing sector fails to get the recognition we deserve.

-> Too often Government and stakeholders are don’t have sight of the work that Housing Associations do to help people into work.
-This means that when Government and policy makers are designing work and employment policies, the sector is out of sight and out of mind.
+Too often Government and stakeholders are don’t have sight of the work that the sector does to help people into work.
+This means that when Government and policy makers are designing work and employment policies, the social housing sector is out of sight and out of mind.

-> Through the Communities that Work campaign, we aim to show national and local government the true scale of housing associations’ investment into employment-related services, and outlines how government can do more to work with housing associations to close the gap.
+Through the Communities that Work campaign, we aim to show national and local government the true scale of social housing’s investment into employment-related services, and outline how government can do more to work with the social housing sector to close the tenant employment gap.

-> So far, we have over 50 housing providers signed up to the campaign, and we’re building more support as the campaign progresses.
+So far, we have over 80 social housing organisations signed up to the campaign, and we’re building more support as the campaign progresses.

-> Pledge your support via the link below, and we’ll add your name to the campaign and be in touch with more details about how you can support the campaign.
+Pledge your support via the link below, and we’ll add your name to the campaign and be in touch with more details about how you can support the campaign.

 How can you get involved in Communities that Work?